How to Apply

 Only online applications will be accepted.
 Applicants for admission must submit the following materials: (1) unofficial transcripts of all previous academic coursework (official transcripts will be required for final admission); (2) a Statement of Purpose of approximately two pages, single-spaced, describing the applicant's background for graduate study in linguistics, immediate and long-range goals in the field, and reasons for wishing to pursue graduate study in the UCSB Ph.D. program in linguistics; (3) a Statement of Personal Achievements/Contributions of approximately one to two pages, single-spaced, providing background information about any obstacles the applicant has overcome in seeking a higher degree, how the applicant will contribute to diversity on campus, and/or the applicant's commitment to using a Ph.D. in linguistics to promote cultural diversity and social equity; (4) a curriculum vitae or résumé, (5) three letters of recommendation (preferably from scholars in linguistics or a closely related field); and (6) a writing sample that demonstrates the applicant's capacity to carry out original analytic research on linguistic data.
 Students from countries in which English is not the primary language of communication must also submit official TOEFL scores.
 Those international students who have received a bachelor's or master's degree from a college or university in the United States are exempt from the TOEFL requirement.

-The annual deadline for applications to the graduate program in linguistics is early December.
+The new annual deadline for applications to the graduate program in linguistics is mid-November.
 For more information about the department's current application requirements and this year's deadline, see the linguistics graduate program description on UCSB's Graduate Division website.
 Students may enter the program only in the fall.